-The ability to access more capital is essential for ensuring the financial health and stability of a business.
-However, many businesses, particularly small businesses, discover that accessing capital is not easy due to many bankers’ reluctance to extend sufficient credit access or capital.
+The ability to access capital is essential for ensuring the financial health and stability of a business.
+However, many businesses, particularly small businesses, discover that the access to capital is not easy due to many bankers’ reluctance to extend sufficient credit access or capital.
 Without access to capital, many small businesses suffer cash-flow related problems preventing either expansion or sustainability of the business.
-In this article, we will explain the 4 main reasons why small businesses have difficulty in accessing capital, and we will offer you solutions and resources for each problem.
+In this article, we will explain the 7 main reasons why small businesses have difficulties to access capital, and we will offer you solutions and resources for each problem.

 Problem # 1: Poor Business Credit Score

 Most people are aware of the negative consequences related to having a poor personal credit score, such as having to pay a higher interest rate on various types of loans and credit cards balances.
+This makes especially hard to access capital.
 In fact, someone with a sub-550 credit score may find it difficult to get any loan at all from a reputable lending institution.
-In a similar manner, businesses that have a low FICO SBSS business score will have difficulty in securing capital in the form of loans and lines of credit.
+In a similar manner, businesses that have a low FICO SBSS business score will have it difficult to access capital in the form of loans and lines of credit.
 The FICO SBSS score is used by banks to rank businesses on their ability to make on-time payments.